How to Apply for a Krupp Internship

 The program is not based on a given set of hosts to which the applicants are distributed.
 Instead, we search for suitable hosts based on your qualifications and interests.
 Therefore, it is very important that you be as specific and as detailed as possible when describing the type of work you want to do as an intern.
 If you have difficulties defining priorities and ranking preferences (type of work, products/technologies, environment, etc.), we urge you to talk to your professors and academic advisors before filling out the application.
 Be sure to submit your application by the applicable deadline listed in the Application Timeline.

-You will find all necessary and helpful resources for completing the application in the Krupp Internship Application Box folder.
+You will find all necessary and helpful resources for completing the application below:

 Note: you must be logged in with your SUNet ID in order to access the materials.

 - Bewerbungsfoto: One professionally-made scanned photo (headshot, approx. 3x2.5cm)

 - Berlin Residence Permit (instructions will be provided)